 - You can utilize the maximum power of the pieces when they are developed.

 It is black’s turn to move.
-Now before reading further I urge you to have a quick scan of the image and analyse the game, each position by yourself finally guessing the result.
+Now before reading further I urge you to have a quick scan of the image and analyze the game, each position by yourself finally guessing the result.
 After you do that reading further will be very easy

-Now let’s analyse the game together pointwise.
+Now let’s analyze the game together pointwise.

-- White’s king is on g1, bishop on a2, one rook on e3, another rook f6 while pawns are there as seen in the image.
+- White’s king is on g1, the bishop on a2, one rook on e3, another rook f6 while pawns are there as seen in the image.